Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 No, not a sound.
 A *scent.* It took him a few breaths to key in on it, and it was *right* on the limit of his ability to smell at all, almost buried under the sting of blood and musky reek of slashed-open bowel, but *familiar* in a way he couldn’t quite place.
 He pulled a face, sniffed again, then followed his hunch to the Matriarch’s remains and dug through her pockets.

 There was a small glass vial in a cloth pouch, crushed and wet.
 When he lifted it to his nose and got a *good* sniff of it, he finally recognized the scent: Gaoian fear-musk.
 It took him right back to the war on Gao, when he’d cleared out workhouses and homes that practically *dripped* with the stuff.
-It smelled much like the human equivalent, but more...well, Gaoian.
+It smelled much like the human equivalent, but more... well, Gaoian.

 Neither of those were smells a man ever forgot.
 But that alone wasn’t enough to drive a gaoian totally feral.